RBuractaon/distributed-nxcore-processing/README.md

 ---
 #####NOTE:
 * NxCore Header Files and DLL are not included here.
-They will be included with NxCore Historical Tape files.
+They will should be included with the purchase of NxCore Historical Tape files.
 * To help with the network bandwidth multiple HDFS NFS Gateways should be setup and configured for each worker node.